 Although this book doesn’t focus so much on a specific survival story, it could help you in a pinch.
 Childs dives deep into the world of water in North America’s deserts.
 Where it’s found, how it’s been used over the years and surprising stories about good old H-two-O. Well worth a read for any desert enthusiast.

 New to the genre?
-Check out these adventure classics.
+Check out these non-fiction adventure classics.
+From travel to outdoor books, these reads are a staple in any adventure book library.

 Unbroken by Laura Hillendbrand